Qatar

 Dit gedeelte is een waardevol hulpmiddel voor financieel medewerkers en credit managers van bedrijven.
 Het biedt informatie over de betalings- en incassopraktijken die in het land worden gebruikt.

-Political stability set to continue
+Political stability to continue despite geopolitical risks

 Ander land met vergelijkbaar landenrisico